-12.2.1 Certificate Checks and Database Corrections
+9.3.1 Certificate Checks and Database Corrections

 The assay database as received did not have certificate numbers attached to the assay intervals.
-The author was able to update this information for 25,459 of the assayed intervals in the database.
-Results of certificate checks are presented in Table 12-1.
+MMTS updated this information for 25,459 of the assayed intervals in the database.
+Results of certificate checks are presented in Table 9-1.
 The resource areas include 20,861 assayed intervals in the database, of which 4,253 were checked for a rate of 20.4%.
-Of these, only one true error was found in which the Au value in the database was 452ppb instead of 468ppb for an error rate of 0.02%.
+Of these, only one true error was found in which the Au value in the database was 452 ppb instead of 468 ppb for an error rate of 0.02%.

 The random checks led to the discovery that two corrected certificates (EL05037720 and EL05037279) from the Elko ALS laboratory in 2005 affecting 321 intervals, had not been updated in the database.
-The author made these correction before proceeding with resource modeling.
+These were corrected before proceeding with resource modeling.